awstomburge/hlc302-cdk/README.md

 13. Select **Actions** and **Deploy API**.
 In the box that appears, select `prod` in the **Deployment Stage** box and click **Deploy**.

 ## Starting the Agents View
-1. right click the folder fronend-agent, press download, and then unzip the folder
+1. Right click the folder `fronend-agent`, press download, and then unzip the folder.
-2. once it is unzipped cd into it
+2. Once it is unzipped cd into it
 3. Install, build, and start frontend-agent
     ```
         cd frontend-agent
         npm install --force
         npm run build
         npm run start
     ```

 Once the Amazon Connect chat screen appears, change your status to **Available** (upper left corner).